Communication Matters Conference 2025

 You will be provided with a printed programme when you register in Leeds.
 The printed programme will include some general conference information and a copy of the final timetable.
 Please note that the Book of Abstracts is available online only, and we recommend reading this in advance of the conference if you can.

-Registration opens on Monday.
-Monday morning starts with a welcome talk and a keynote presentation shortly afterwards.
-Parallel sessions run all day with plenty of refreshment breaks and lunch where you can view the posters.
-In the evening there will be a drinks reception, before a beautiful 3-course conference dinner, with entertainment until late.
+Monday: Conference Registration opens at 9.00 on Monday.
+Monday morning starts with a welcome talk at 10.00 and the keynote presentation shortly afterwards.
+Parallel sessions run all day from 11.15-17.10 with plenty of refreshment breaks and lunch where you can view the exhibition and posters.

 Please note that much work has been done to ensure all the spaces we are using for the conference are accessible.
 For health and safety reasons, there will be a maximum number of people and wheelchair users allowed in each location.
 Please note therefore that this may mean you are turned away from a session that you wish to attend, to ensure it is a safe conference for everyone.
 Thank you for your understanding.